November 13, 2025 | 3:00pm ET - Register to Learn More

 Cliff is an active member in professional development organizations - American School Counselor Association (ASCA) Florida School Counselor Association (FSCA) and National Association of Christian College Admissions Professions (NACCAP).
 His mission is to serve, shepherd and support students' success.
 Dr. Mack is married with (3) children.

 Leslie is a proud graduate of Pepperdine University where she earned her BA in Communication (’83).
-She received her certification as a Professional Guidance Counselor from NACCAP, Cohort 1, 2016, and is also a certified Life Coach.
+She received her certification as a Professional Guidance Counselor from NACCAP, Cohort 1, in 2016, and is also a certified Life Coach.

 Leslie loves watching her students explore their post-secondary options.
 She says that so many students want to serve the Lord in special and unique ways, and God always reveals the perfect place for them to plant and grow!